COV-IRT/SARS-CoV-2_workshop/module2/README.md

 *Connect to your DNAnexus instance and open up a shell prompt.*

+* Prepare for running the analysis

-* download all data using
+download all data using
 `dx download -r *`

 What data/ directories you can see now?
 `ls -l`

+Move to Module2
+`cd Module2`

 Install BWA aligner